-Aryna Sabalenka is a Belarusian tennis player ranked WTA World #1 and a four-time Grand Slam champion.
-The 28-year-old from Minsk has won the Australian Open (2023, 2024) and the US Open (2024, 2025), establishing herself as the dominant force on hard courts in women’s tennis.
+Aryna Sabalenka is the WTA World #1 and a four-time Grand Slam champion who plays tennis with a physicality that overwhelms opponents before they can establish their own game.
+The 27-year-old from Minsk, Belarus, has won the Australian Open (2023, 2024) and the US Open (2024, 2025), and on hard courts, where her raw power translates most directly into points won, she is the most difficult player in women’s tennis to beat.

 Sabalenka will be chasing more Grand Slam glory in 2026 at the Australian Open, Roland Garros, Wimbledon, and the US Open.
 Check Belarus time to convert match schedules to her home timezone.